Nima-Fazeli/realsense-setup/README.md

 # Realsense Camera D Series Setup & NVIDIA GPU Driver Setup:

+# Realsense Camera D Series Setup:

-This repository contains my findings in setting up a Realsense D Series camera from scratch.
-The idea is to refer to this guide later down the line to redo things efficiently.
+Here are some helpful steps to set up a Realsense D Series camera from scratch.
+The guide should be self contained and not too much knowledge is required to get things working, but if you have suggestions for improvements, please contact me.
 Things you'll need:

 1. Ubuntu 16.04
 2. Kernel 4.13